svmk-data-science/tess-ensemble-classification/README.md

 Model interpretability was addressed using SHAP analysis, revealing a small subset of astrophysical features driving the majority of predictions.

-This work demonstrates how ensemble methods can improve the priortisation of exoplanet candidates, supporting more effective allocation of follow-up observational resources in large-scale astronomical surveys.
+This work demonstrates how ensemble methods can improve the prioritisation of exoplanet candidates, supporting more effective allocation of follow-up observational resources in large-scale astronomical surveys.

 ## Problem Statement